 Twenty-one of all 72 outbreaks reported measures taken to control the outbreak.
-For outbreaks associated with 1123 recommendations.
-The most common recommendation was exclusion/restricting movements of ill prisoners or staff 1128

-1124 food preparation areas, was the main infection control measure reported, with enhanced hand washing, cleaning 1125 foodborne outbreaks, 29 reports gave future recommendations, and 68 (40%) of all recommendations related to 1130 food handling, the majority of which were for monitoring food temperatures and care with cooking, cooling and 1131 reheating [32].
-1132
+For outbreaks associated with both foodborne and person-to-person transmission, exclusion (or restricting movements), particularly related to food preparation areas, was the main infection control measure reported, with enhanced hand washing, cleaning and disinfection reported less frequently.
+Thirty-two reports included recommendations to prevent future outbreaks.
+Of eight outbreaks associated with person-to-person transmission, three reports gave a total 24 different recommendations.
+The most common recommendation was exclusion/restricting movements of ill prisoners or staff (ten recommendations), and the second was for education in hand washing (three recommendations).
+Of 48 foodborne outbreaks, 29 reports gave future recommendations, and 68 (40%) of all recommendations related to food handling, the majority of which were for monitoring food temperatures and care with cooking, cooling and reheating [32].

-Of eight outbreaks associated with person-to-person transmission, three reports gave a total 24 different 1127 occurring in long-term care facilities from 1997-2007, and assessed recommendations that were made for 1134 prevention.
-Seventy-five outbreaks met inclusion criteria, with reports from the United States and Canada, 1135

-(ten recommendations), and the second was for education in hand washing (three recommendations).
-Of 48 1129 majority of viral outbreaks (71%) were associated with person-to-person transmission.
-None of the reports had evaluated the effectiveness of outbreak control measures, though recommendations for future prevention were 1138 given in 47 reports (63%).
-1139
+Grieg et al. also conducted a 2008 systematic review [12] identifying outbreak reports of gastrointestinal illness occurring in long-term care facilities from 1997-2007, and assessed recommendations that were made for prevention.
+Seventy-five outbreaks met inclusion criteria, with reports from the United States and Canada, Australia, Europe and Asia.
+Viral agents were associated with 52 outbreaks (69%), of which 43 were NoV.
+The majority of viral outbreaks (71%) were associated with person-to-person transmission.
+None of the reports had evaluated the effectiveness of outbreak control measures, though recommendations for future prevention were given in 47 reports (63%).